myselfscrum/kochessenz-recipes/content/english/post/002-01-01-linsenschaumsuppchen-mit-champignon-minze-wan-tan.md

 which is only good for the soup, and whisk the soup again.
 Now add the wan tans degreased on kitchen paper, a little mint as decoration and the New Year soup is ready!

+> lentilcream soup with deep-fried wantan on top